-When you finish taking the experimental therapy, we will ask you to come to the clinic for follow-up visits and assessments at about the following times after treatment: every 60 days for the first 6 months, then every 90 days for 2 years and then every six months for another 2 years.
-After almost 5 years we may contact you by phone or by email to see how you are doing until you start another treatment, your disease progresses, or the study ends.
-Only in certain cases, a participant may be asked to come in annually indefinitely.
-These clinic visits will include having required blood samples collected for routine analysis and for research, and may include CT or PET/CT scans.
+When you finish taking the experimental therapy, we will ask you to come to the clinic for follow-up visits and assessments 30 days after last treatment and at about the following times after treatment: every 60 days for the first 6 months, then every 90 days for 2 years and then every six months for as long as the study is open and your disease does not get worse or come back.
+These clinic visits will include having required blood samples collected for routine analysis and for research and may include CT or PET/CT scans.
 Visits usually take about 3 hours but should take no longer than 8 hours.
+If your disease worsens or comes back, we will contact you every 3 months to check on how you are doing and if you have started new treatment for your disease.